Fourth-order and six-order nonlinear spin current rectifier in three-dimensional $h$-wave and $j$-wave odd-parity magnet: Nonlinear spin current generation

-\textbf{Nonlinear spin current generation:} $X$-wave magnets have a characteristic nonlinear spin conductivity, where only a certain order of nonlinear spin conductivity is nonzero\cite{GI}.
-For example, only the second-order nonlinear spin conductivity is nonzero for $f$-wave magnets\cite {GI}.
+$X$-wave magnets have a characteristic nonlinear spin conductivity, where only a certain order of nonlinear spin conductivity is nonzero\cite{GI}.
+For example, only the second-order nonlinear spin conductivity is nonzero for $f$ -wave magnets\cite{GI}.

 The formula describing the nonlinear spin current by the application of $ E_{x}$ and $E_{y}$ has been studied\cite{GI}.
 It is generalized to

 by the application of $E_{x}$, $E_{y}$\ and $E_{z}$.
 Then, the $(\ell _{x}+\ell _{y}+\ell _{z})$-th order conductivity is defined by